Live Group Training Programme via Zoom

 Qur' an: 42:36-38

-This first run of the programme will be limited to seven participants
+This programme will be limited to approximately six participants

 “Simple majoritarianism can easily lead to populism, which in turn might lead to fascism and the oppression of ethnic, religious and sexual minorities, women, the poor, and the socially marginalised.”